adamdjbrett/stakedplains-new/_converted/2007-03-18-how-the-land-question-was-answered.md

 last_modified: "2007-03-21 05:08:40"
 description: |
-  "Speculators Jot Gunter and Bill Munson got a law through the Texas Legislature authorizing a man to file on <i>a whole county</i> for one dollar and a half; and, at the end of the year he could renew it.
-To get the JA, Adair and Goodnight <i>had</i> to go through Gunter and Munson.
+  "Speculators Jot Gunter and Bill Munson got a law through the Texas Legislature authorizing a man to file on _a whole county_ for one dollar and a half; and, at the end of the year he could renew it.
+To get the JA, Adair and Goodnight _had_ to go through Gunter and Munson.
 Here's Goodnight's blow by blow..."
 ---

 From The  Southwestern Historical Quarterly